Venous Blood pH Calculator

-Some of the most important information that can be gained from the blood gas values is blood pH. pH is a measure of acidity or alkalinity of any solution.
+Among the most important information we can gain from blood gas values is the pH of the blood. pH is a measure of acidity or alkalinity of any solution.
 Normal pH value ranges for venous blood are

 7.31-7.41, while normal pH of arterial blood is

-7.35 - 7.45.
+7.35-7.45.
 It means that venous blood is more acidic than arterial.
-It's due to the fact that there is more of the acidic carbon dioxide (CO₂) in the venous blood.
+It's due to the fact that there is more acidic carbon dioxide (CO₂) in the venous blood.

-If the calculated pH is lower than the norm, it indicates acidosis, and if it's higher - informs us about alkalosis.
-These states of acid-base imbalance can be symptoms of respiratory or metabolic disorders.
-The body's acid-base homeostasis is a very complicated system - you can read more about it here.
+When the calculated pH is lower than the norm, it indicates acidosis, and when it's higher, it indicates alkalosis.
+These states of acid-base imbalance can be a symptom of respiratory or metabolic disorders.
+Acid-base homeostasis is a highly complex process in the body.
+If it's an exciting topic for you, you can read more about it, e.g., in the.

 Calculating venous blood gas with the Henderson-Hasselbalch equation

 The formula developed by Dr. Henderson described the use of carbonic acid as a buffer solution.
 Then, Dr. Hasselbalch re-expressed that formula in a more complicated manner to study acid-base disorders, which resulted in the Henderson–Hasselbalch equation.
 It describes the pH as a measure of acidity in biological and chemical systems.

 For medical use, it calculates the pH of the blood by inserting the HCO₃ (in mEq/L or mmol/L) and PaCO₂ (in mmHg or torr) values in the following formula: